 An accidental gift for flying

+"From the age of 12 on, I basically ran the farm, did all the field work, milked the cows, did all that," Worden recalled in a 2000 interview with NASA.
 "Well, in that period from the time I was 12 until I was 18 and going to college, I made up my mind that this is not what I wanted to do the rest of my life."

 Worden attended the United States Military Academy and joined the Air Force upon graduation.
 Before NASA selected him as an astronaut in 1965, Worden was teaching at the Aerospace Research Pilots School.

 "I began to realize that flying was kind of my game.
-It was a thing that I was very attuned to.
-I got involved in all of the systems on an airplane.
+It was a thing that I was very attuned to," he said.
+"I got involved in all of the systems on an airplane.
 I really got wrapped up in how you fly an airplane and what you do."

 Three years after his appointment, Worden was a part of the astronaut support crew for Apollo 9 — the first docking of the Apollo program.
 Next, he was slotted as a backup command pilot for Apollo 12.

 Traditionally, astronauts put into backup positions at that time could expect a flight three missions later.
 As expected, Worden was assigned to Apollo 15 as a command module pilot.

 Initially, the Apollo 15 crew were supposed to be part of a group of missions that would perform preliminary explorations, but ultimately, the mission was redesignated as one that would place more scientific responsibilities on the crew.

 In addition to their spacecraft training, the crew studied geology and learned to operate the lunar rover, a brand-new vehicle for the mission.
 Worden, who would remain in orbit, had to become an expert in using mapping cameras and other scientific instruments he would use to examine the lunar surface.